rossana24/NLU2024/NLU/part_1/README.md

 - Preprocessing: Includes handling of text data and vocabulary creation.
 - Validation Set Creation: During preprocessing, a validation set is created from 10% of the training data.
 This split helps in evaluating the model's performance during training.

-`model.py` file contains the code for defining the model architecture.
+`model.py` file contains the code for defining the model architecture, training and evaluation steps.

+`functions.py` file contains the code to perform dataset analysis.